Nathan Colmer | Van Dyk Group

-The location of the building lot will determine not only the price, but the future appreciation of the home.
+The location of the building lot on Long Beach Island will determine not only the price but the home's future appreciation.
 Typically, oceanside, oceanblock and oceanfront locations will hold their value better than bayside homes in the LBI real estate market, but they will also cost more to purchase.
-Regardless of the location, you want to make sure to not “over improve" a lot by spending too much on the new house relative to the home's future value.
+Regardless of the location, you want to ensure not to "over-improve" a lot.
+This can occur by spending too much on the new house relative to the home's future value.

 As a buyer, let’s assume you find a nice 50x80 lot on the oceanside in Long Beach Township.
 This lot will cost about $500,000-$600,000 in the current market, and can accommodate a well designed 2,200 sq. foot house with large decks.
 This house will cost about $350,000-$375,000 to build, making the total project cost about $975,000.

 Similar new construction oceanside homes will sell for about $1,200,000, so it is easy to see how building a new home can create instant equity and appreciation in the LBI real estate market!
 If you are looking for value in the LBI real estate market, new construction is the way to go!